carmonalab/UCell/README.md

 Find the installation instructions for the package and usage vignettes below.

+See also [pyUCell](https://github.com/carmonalab/pyucell) for a Python implementation of UCell.

 ### Package Installation

 **[UCell is on Bioconductor](https://bioconductor.org/packages/release/bioc/html/UCell.html)** To install the package from Bioc run: